This article was updated on August 10th, 2021

-With that in mind, WHO along with 20 other international non-governmental organizations launched VISION 2020, a global initiative that aims to eliminate the main causes of all preventable and treatable blindness as a public health issue.
-Some of the conditions responsible for the increase of vision health risks include cataracts, trachoma, and refractive error.
-However, “dry eye and conjunctivitis must not be overlooked as they are among the main reasons why people seek eye health care services in all countries,” indicated the World report on vision.
+According to the World Health Organization (WHO), at least 2.2 billion people worldwide have a vision impairment or blindness, of which over one billion cases could have been prevented.
+Some of the conditions responsible for increasing vision health risks include cataracts, trachoma, and refractive error.
+However, “dry eye and conjunctivitis must not be overlooked as they are among the main reasons people seek eye health care services in all countries,” indicated the World report on vision.

-The three main causes of blindness in the U.S. are glaucoma, age-related macular degeneration (AMD) and diabetic eye disease.
-It’s important to keep in mind that people do not always experience symptoms that would drive them to visit a doctor.
+The three leading causes of blindness in the U.S. are glaucoma, age-related macular degeneration (AMD), and diabetic eye disease.
+It’s essential to keep in mind that people do not always experience symptoms that would drive them to visit a doctor.
 Ophthalmologists are medical and surgical physicians trained to recognize all the potential threats to vision; visiting one every year as part of your annual preventative check-ups can make all the difference to your eye health.
 It’s recommended that healthy adults by the age of 40 see an ophthalmologist for a comprehensive, baseline eye exam.
 For people over 65 years old, the idea is to visit an ophthalmologist twice a year.

 This National Eye Exam Month, save your vision by visiting your eye doctor more often.
 Also, learn about eye health, and help spread the word.